mpjp/Host-Monitor/README.md

-# SA_homework
+# Host-Monitor
-This is a checking hosts tool.
+  This is a checking hosts tool which written in java.
   Enter the ip address or host name, it can checking status every 5 secs.
-For now, it can add at most ten hosts.
+  Up to ten hosts can be added.

-// Executable jar file put on release page.
+Executable jar file is on the release page.